Complaints: what are the deadlines?

 If you are buying goods as an ordinary consumer, you are generally covered by a two-year warranty period during which you can make a claim.
 Sometimes you can get a longer warranty for an extra charge.

 Tip: If you are buying goods from foreign e-shops, especially outside the EU market, we strongly recommend that you read the seller’s terms and conditions before buying.
 If you receive a faulty product, try to claim it and ask for a discount or refund, but do not send the goods back (e.g. photograph or otherwise document the fault).
-It can cost more money to send goods abroad in a complicated and expensive way than to buy a new product.
+It can cost more money to send the item abroad in a complicated and expensive way than to buy a new product.

 It is not possible to shorten the warranty period by law, even by agreement of both parties.
 The warranty period can only ever be extended.